haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 There are two default deploy hooks.
 The `pre-deploy.php` hook completes necessary cleanup and retrieval of resources and code generated in the build hook.
 The `php ./vendor/bin/m2-ece-deploy` hook runs a series of commands and scripts:

--  If Magento is **not installed**, it installs Magento with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment, such as Redis and website URLs. **Important:** When you completed the [首次部署]({{ page.baseurl }}/cloud/access-acct/first-time-deploy.html) during setup, {{site.data.var.ee}} was installed and deployed across all environments.
+-  If Magento is **not installed**, it installs Magento with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment, such as Redis and website URLs. **重要:** When you completed the [首次部署]({{ page.baseurl }}/cloud/access-acct/first-time-deploy.html) during setup, {{site.data.var.ee}} was installed and deployed across all environments.

 -  If Magento **is installed**, performs any necessary upgrades.
 The deployment script runs [`bin/magento setup:upgrade`]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-db-upgr.html) to update the database schema and data (which is necessary after extension or core code updates), and also updates the [deployment configuration]({{ page.baseurl }}/config-guide/config/config-php.html), `app/etc/env.php`, and the database for your environment.
 Finally, the deployment script clears the Magento cache.